jg-digital-media/jgdm_darts_scorer/readme.md

         + 12 Darts	60 57 0	117	3

 + UI: Find a way to not display empty checkout suggestion elements.
-+ UI: Change score button text D20 T20 20 according to multiplier text box
++ UI: Change score button text D20 T20 20 when multiplier checkboxes are applied
-+ UI: Apply a verticle scrollbar when necessary on the modal area
++ UI: Apply a vertical scrollbar when necessary on the modal area